syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.NETCORE/getting-started.md

 ---

-# Getting Started with ASP.NET Core BulletChart Control
+# Getting Started with ASP.NET Core Bullet Chart Control

 This section briefly explains about how to include [ASP.NET Core Bullet Chart](https://www.syncfusion.com/aspnet-core-ui-controls/bullet-chart) control in your ASP.NET Core application using Visual Studio.